 The GMC states that the blueprint document is mapped against the following documents, which you may find useful to explore further:

 You can download the blueprint here, as well as the supporting user guide, which explains how to read and use the blueprint.
+The blueprint is really comprehensive, which makes it very difficult to revise from.
+Luckily, we’ve broken it all down in our question bank.

 Important Skills

-The advice relating to the required skills for the PLAB test is the same for both parts of the exam and are covered in the blueprint provided by the GMC.
+The advice relating to the required skills for the PLAB test is the same for both parts of the exam and is covered in the blueprint provided by the GMC.
 These skills ‘match those typically faced by doctors starting the second year of their UK Foundation Programme training’, to ensure that doctors passing the PLAB are at the same level as doctors who qualify in the UK.
 Therefore, the Foundation Programme curriculum is a useful document to explore, along with the blueprint, to determine the skills you’ll be expected to demonstrate in the PLAB exam.

-They also provide the following additional resources in relation to the good medical practice guidance, to support you to develop and test your knowledge of the document:
+The GMC also provide the following additional resources in relation to the good medical practice guidance, to support you to develop and test your knowledge of the document:

-PLAB example/sample practice questions
+PLAB 1 practice questions

 PLAB difficulty